Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry-jsonschemaencoder/README.md

 fully_qualified_namespace = os.environ['SCHEMAREGISTRY_FULLY_QUALIFIED_NAMESPACE']
 group_name = os.environ['SCHEMAREGISTRY_GROUP']
 schema_registry_client = SchemaRegistryClient(fully_qualified_namespace, credential)
-encoder = AvroEncoder(client=schema_registry_client, group_name=group_name)
+encoder = JsonSchemaEncoder(client=schema_registry_client, group_name=group_name)
 ```

 ## Key concepts

-### AvroEncoder
+### JsonSchemaEncoder

-Provides API to encode to and decode from Avro Binary Encoding plus a
+Provides API to encode to and decode from Binary Encoding plus a
 content type with schema ID.
 Uses [SchemaRegistryClient][schemaregistry_client] to get schema IDs from schema content or vice versa.

 ### Supported message models

-Support has been added to certain Azure Messaging SDK model classes for interoperability with the `AvroEncoder`.
-These models are subtypes of the `MessageType` protocol defined under the `azure.schemaregistry.encoder.avroencoder` namespace.
+Support has been added to certain Azure Messaging SDK model classes for interoperability with the `JsonSchemaEncoder`.
+These models are subtypes of the `MessageType` protocol defined under the `azure.schemaregistry.encoder.jsonschemaencoder` namespace.
 Currently, the supported model classes are:

 - `azure.eventhub.EventData` for `azure-eventhub>=5.9.0`